Buying real estate in South Africa?

 What's the median and average house price in South Africa as of 2026?

-At the median price of R1.1 million, a buyer in South Africa can typically expect a modest 2 to 3-bedroom house in an outer suburb or a smaller town, often older construction with a standard garden and basic finishes.
+At the median price of around R1,100,000, a buyer in South Africa can typically expect a modest 2-to-3-bedroom house, often older and located in an outer suburb or a smaller town, with a small garden and basic finishes rather than anything luxurious.

 What's the cheapest livable house budget in South Africa as of 2026?